Union Square/Market Street station

-Union Square/Market Street station is an underground Muni Metro light rail station located adjacent to Union Square in San Francisco, California.
+Union Square/Market Street station is an underground Muni Metro light rail station located adjacent to the southeast corner of Union Square in San Francisco, California.
 It opened on November 19, 2022, as part of the Central Subway project.
-It has been the penultimate northbound station on the T Third Street since T service moved to the Central Subway on January 7, 2023.
+It is the penultimate northbound station on the T Third Street, since T service moved to the Central Subway on January 7, 2023.

-Construction
+History

 The station is located under Stockton Street between Geary Street and Market Street.
 The main entrance is on Geary Street at the southeast corner of Union Square.
 The south end of the station is connected to the mezzanine level of the existing Powell Street station outside fare control.
 The existing entrance to Powell Street station on Stockton Street at Ellis Street was purchased from BART for one dollar, and was temporarily closed in 2014 so it could be converted into a shared entrance to both stations.

 Station excavation was completed by July 2017, and concrete was poured for the station floor.